Ryguy-1/ThorLabs-Optical-Tweezers_GUI/README.md

 # ThorLabs-Optical-Tweezers-GUI

 ## Functionality:
-- Connect to Optical Tweezers using NIDAQ Control software and drivers to gather data and analyze.
+- Connect to Optical Tweezers using National Instruments NIDAQ Control software and drivers to gather data and analyze.
+- Auto Calibration of ThorLabs Optical Tweezers Using Analyze Feature and Semi-Auto Gathering data from QPD readout.
+- Generalizable data.
+Files saved are solely QPD readout vs Time.
+(QPD for ThorLabs Optical tweezers may not be power calibrated)

 ## Support